‘LPBW’ Star Jeremy Roloff Receives Congratulations Amid Rumors That Audrey Gave Birth On Sunday

 FamilyDoctor also notes that many doctors will only induce labor if a woman has gone two weeks past her due date, and on Sunday, Audrey Roloff was only four days shy of being two weeks past her due date.
 The Little People, Big World star by marriage reportedly didn’t have to wait long after Friday’s post, telling fans that she was going to continue with “another day of waiting” for baby girl Roloff to join them.
 A report from In Touch Weekly on Sunday shared that “the wait is finally over” for Jeremy Roloff and wife Audrey Botti.

 According to In Touch Weekly, the Little People, Big World newlywed couple delivered their baby girl on Sunday, but the couple has yet to officially announce the birth of their daughter — the second Roloff grandbaby within a span of only four months.
-Rumors reportedly surfaced online that Jeremy Roloff and his wife for the last three years welcomed their baby girl after proud grandma Amy Roloff let the news slip on her business Facebook account.
+Rumors reportedly surfaced online that Jeremy Roloff and his wife for the last three years, Audrey, welcomed their baby girl after proud grandma Amy Roloff let the news slip on her business Facebook account.
 Jeremy Roloff has since been receiving congratulations on both his personal Instagram account and his personal Facebook account.

 Amy Roloff deleted her post referencing the birth of her second grandbaby, but In Touch Weekly shared that Amy had indeed “confirmed the news” in a Facebook post that read, “My granddaughter decided she made us wait long enough.
 She was born today.
 Can’t wait to meet her.
 So happy and excited for Jer and Auj.”